WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

    15. Type `ls`

-   16. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .If nothing shows up after typing `ls`, then everything is fine.
+   16. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .
+If nothing shows up after typing `ls`, then everything is fine.

 #### F. Check that the Installation was Successful

    17. Run the program in Gnuradio:
          - In a terminal window type `gnuradio-companion`